-UK draft Regulations that seek to implement the EU Damages Directive will address limitation periods for bringing private actions, disclosure, and the weight to be afforded to findings of competition authorities and courts in other EU member states.
+UK Regulations implementing the EU Damages Directive address limitation periods for bringing private actions (ie, six years from the date that the infringement ceased or the claimant knew - or could reasonably be expected to know - of the infringement, subject to certain provisions suspending the limitation period).
+The UK Regulations also address disclosure and the weight to be afforded to findings of competition authorities and courts in other EU member states.
+The UK Regulations apply to violations of both EU and UK competition law.

-32 Damages
+Damages